Zaur Nudiraliyev: Military service

 From February 2000 to July 2004, Zaur Nudiraliyev served as a pilot in the Azerbaijani 3rd Air Squadron's flight of the Military Unit N, and from July 2004 to December 2004, he was the chief pilot of the same flight.
 From December 2004 to March 2007, Nudiraliyev served as the chief pilot of the Azerbaijani 1st Air Squadron's flight in the Military Unit N, and from March 2007 to December 2009, he was the flight commander in the same air squadron.
 From December 2009 to May 2011, he served as Deputy Commander-Navigator of the 1st Aviation Squadron in the Military Unit N. Nudiraliyev was the Chief of Staff of the 1st Aviation Squadron in the Military Unit N from May 2011 to November 2013, and from November 2013 to August 2015, he was the Chief of Staff of the Military Unit N. He was the commander of the 1st Aviation Squadron.
 Nudiraliyev served as Deputy Flight Training Commander and Head of Flight Planning Division of the Military Unit N since August 2015.

 2020 Nagorno-Karabakh war

 Zaur Nudiraliyev, as a colonel, flew Su-25 attack aircraft of the Azerbaijani Air Forces during the 2020 Nagorno-Karabakh war, which began on 27 September 2020.

 According to the Azerbaijani military officials, during the opening days of the war, Nudiraliyev flew combat missions supporting the Madagiz offensive and the Aras Valley campaign, often flying the Su-25 aircraft at its design ceiling to avoid Armenian air defence systems.
 On 4 October, while approaching Armenian positions in Jabrayil, the Azerbaijani intelligence warned Nudiraliyev flight about active Armenian air defence systems in the area, requesting the pilots to return to base, however Nudiraliyev opted for pushing on with the attack mission, bombing the Armenians positions.
-The Su-25 he was piloting was shot down and Nudiraliyev crashed the plane into the Armenian positions.
+The Su-25 he was piloting was hit.
+The ejection seat was not activated and Nudiraliyev died on impact.
 He was buried in the Second Alley of Honor.